GinaPhan/AusJobs/README.md

 # Company Data Analytics Dashboard

 A full-stack web application that analyzes and visualizes company data from LinkedIn, focusing on Best Places to Work.
-The project consists of a Flask backend API for data processing and a Streamlit frontend for interactive data visualization.
+The project consists of a Flask backend API for data processing, a Streamlit frontend for interactive data visualization, and a comprehensive Tableau dashboard for additional insights.

 ## 🌟 Features